tomhendra/courses/19-testing-javascript/README.md

 ```

 - This abstraction is nice, but we don't want to have to write it for every test that uses `ThemeProvider`.
-- We don't want to think about `ThemeProvider` at all, and the same applies for a router or redux provider or and context provider.
+- We don't want to think about `ThemeProvider` at all, and the same applies for a router or redux provider or any context provider.
-- We would like to be able to say to render component in the test environment how it is in the app and the `Wrapper` ca be responsible for rendering the component with whatever provider is required.
+- We would like to be able to say to render component in the test environment how it is in the app and the `Wrapper` can be responsible for rendering the component with whatever provider is required.
 - We could make our own customer render function which behaves pretty much the same as the Testing Library render function.

 ```js